|

 See bottom of page for image copyright information

-This nattily-attired Dyer player is a fellow named Jessie Runyan Hughes, born in Iowa in 1872, died in Nebraska in 1922.
-Mr. Hughes with zither player William Kuhn.
-Hughes' great grandson, Rick Mummert, in 1972.
+This nattily-attired Dyer player is a fellow named Jessie Runyan Hughes, born in Iowa in 1872, died in Nebraska in 1922 Mr. Hughes with zither player William Kuhn Hughes' great grandson, Rick Mummert, in 1972.
 Note the replaced bridge.

 Schwarzer Zither Orchestra, Omaha, c.1910

-| Unknown musician has added a tailpiece support. | The Cadenza, April, 1909 | The Cadenza, Dec, 1910.
+| Unknown musician has added a tailpiece support | The Cadenza, April, 1909 | The Cadenza, Dec, 1910.
 Abt was actually a premiere mandolinist. |

 | The Dyer Symphony Harp

-A Dyer subs for a Schrammel guitar in a Valentino and Swanson movie. |
+Quartet.
+The Cadenza, Nov, 1910 | A Dyer subs for a Schrammel guitar in a Valentino and Swanson movie |

 | The

-This postcard is dated on the back 1916. | Undated postcard. |
+| This postcard has a 1913 Minnesota postmark | This postcard is dated on the back 1916 | Undated postcard |

 | American

-| Jim & Bob, "The Genial Hawaiians." | King Benny
+| Jim & Bob, "The Genial Hawaiians" | Vierra's

 with a Knutsen harp guitar (see Knutsen